AdaptiveCpp/AdaptiveCpp/README.md

 hipSYCL is a research project.
 As such, if you use hipSYCL in your research, we kindly request that you cite:

+*Aksel Alpay, Bálint Soproni, Holger Wünsche, and Vincent Heuveline.
+2022.
+Exploring the possibility of a hipSYCL-based implementation of oneAPI.
+In International Workshop on OpenCL (IWOCL'22).
+Association for Computing Machinery, New York, NY, USA, Article 10, 1–12. https://doi.org/10.1145/3529538.3530005*

+or, depending on your focus,

 *Aksel Alpay and Vincent Heuveline.
 2020.
 SYCL beyond OpenCL: The architecture, current state and future direction of hipSYCL.
 In Proceedings of the International Workshop on OpenCL (IWOCL ’20).
 Association for Computing Machinery, New York, NY, USA, Article 8, 1.
 DOI:https://doi.org/10.1145/3388333.3388658*

-(This is a talk and available [online](https://www.youtube.com/watch?v=kYrY80J4ZAs).
+(The latter is a talk and available [online](https://www.youtube.com/watch?v=kYrY80J4ZAs).
 Note that some of the content in this talk is outdated by now)

 ### Acknowledgements